FlyHighStem/ScheduleBuilder/README.md

 # ScheduleBuilder
 An AI tool that can build your schedule for you.
-Input your Todos with this info:
+Input your Todos with just a little information:
 + Name
 + Urgency
 + Importance